 We do not directly employ any of the persons responsible for managing our business and we do not have a compensation committee.
 Any compensation decisions that are required to be made by our general partner, Targa Resources GP LLC, will be made by its board of directors.
 All of our executive officers are employees of Targa Resources LLC, a wholly-owned subsidiary of Targa Resources, Inc., or Targa.
-All of the outstanding equity of Targa is held indirectly by Targa Resources Investments Inc., or Targa Investments.
-Our reimbursement for the compensation of executive officers will be based on Targa's methodology used for allocating general and administration expenses during a period pursuant to the terms of, and subject to the limitations contained in, the Omnibus Agreement.
+All of the outstanding equity of Targa is held indirectly by Targa Investments.
+Our reimbursement for the compensation of executive officers will be based on Targa's methodology used for allocating general and administration expenses during a period pursuant to the terms of, and subject to the limitations contained in, the omnibus agreement.

 During 2006, our executive officers were not specifically compensated for time expended with respect to our business or assets.
 Accordingly, we are not presenting any compensation for historical periods.
 Following the consummation of this offering, we currently expect our Chief Executive Officer (our principal executive officer), our Chief Financial Officer (our principal financial officer) and three other persons (Messrs.
 Perkins, Whalen and Heim) constitute our most highly compensated executive officers for 2007 (collectively, the "named executive officers") will have substantially less than a majority of their compensation allocated to us.
-Compensation paid or awarded by us in 2007 with respect to our named executive officers will reflect only the portion of compensation paid by Targa Resources LLC that is allocated to us pursuant to Targa's allocation methodology and subject to the terms of the Omnibus Agreement.

-Targa Investments indirectly owns all of the outstanding equity of Targa and has ultimate decision-making authority with respect to the compensation of our named executive officers.
-Under the terms of Targa Investments stockholders' agreement, compensatory arrangements with our named executive officers are required to be submitted to a vote of Targa Investment's stockholders unless such arrangements have been approved by the Compensation Committee of Targa Investments.
-The elements of compensation discussed below, and Targa Investment's decisions with respect to determinations on payments, will not be subject to approvals by the board of directors of our general partner.
-Awards under our Long Term Incentive Plan will be made by the board of directors of our general partner with respect to grants to our independent and non-management directors and Targa's independent directors.
-Awards of cash-settled performance units to our executive officers will be made by the directors of our general partner, as described below.
+Compensation paid or awarded by us in 2007 with respect to our named executive officers will reflect only the portion of compensation paid by Targa Resources LLC that is allocated to us pursuant to Targa's allocation methodology and subject to the terms of the omnibus agreement.
+Targa Investments indirectly owns all of the outstanding equity of Targa and has ultimate decision making authority with respect to the compensation of our named executive officers.
+Under the terms of Targa Investments stockholders' agreement, compensatory arrangements with our named executive officers are required to be submitted to a vote of Targa Investments' stockholders unless such arrangements have been approved by the Compensation Committee of Targa Investments.
+The elements of compensation discussed below, and Targa Investments' decisions with respect to determinations on payments, will not be subject to approvals by the board of directors of our general partner.
+Awards under our long term incentive plan will be made by the board of directors of our general partner with respect to grants to our independent and non-management directors and Targa's independent directors.
+Awards of cash-settled performance units to our executive officers will be made by the Compensation Committee of Targa Investments pursuant to a separate plan adopted by Targa Investments, as described below.